 Select a different keyword for each page

-Choosing the right keywords for each page is paramount, and we’d suggest opting for keywords that attract less traffic, but that will also be easier to rank for, at least in the beginning.
+Choosing the right keywords for each page is paramount, and we’d suggest opting for keywords that attract less traffic but will also be easier to rank for, at least in the beginning.
 Once some of your pages attract attention, your entire website will experience a boost.

 Also, make sure that you don’t try to rank multiple pages for the same keyword – you don’t want to be competing against yourself.

-The way you structure your URLs will also play a major role in how you rank.
+The way you structure your URLs will also play a significant role in how you rank.